geteduroam/documentation/content/about/goals.md

 #### Rationale

-In the EAP-PEAP or EAP-TTLS protocols, the users password is sent over the air encrypted for every login, but **the key used for encryption is not always checked**.
+In the EAP-PEAP or EAP-TTLS protocols, the users password is sent over the air encrypted for every login, but **the server certificates used for the secure channel are not always validated**.
 There are multiple known attacks that exploit this.

-Because of this, we believe that users get the best security by using EAP-TLS.
+We believe that users get the best security by using EAP-TLS.
 This is why **we develop server software that can issue client certificates** to be used with EAP-TLS.

 Not every institution or roaming operator will use our infrastructure for EAP-TLS from day one.
 Because of this, **the geteduroam app will also support EAP-PEAP and EAP-TTLS**, so that users can still have the highest possible level of protection available when they use the geteduroam app.